eugenehp/zitadel-next-app-js/README.md

 ![Overview of a newly created instance](https://i.imgur.com/5bhrJOV.png)

-Now grab instance's doomain name from a previous screenshot, it should have this format `https:/[your-domain]-[random-string].zitadel.cloud` and in my example it is `https://zitadel-instance-w2iqk1.zitadel.cloud`.
+Now grab the instance's domain name from a previous screenshot, it should have this format `https:/[your-domain]-[random-string].zitadel.cloud` and in my example, it is `https://zitadel-instance-w2iqk1.zitadel.cloud`.

 #### Creating environment variables

-Create `.env` file in the root directory, make sure to add it to `.gitignore` so it won't be committed to your git reppository, according to the [twelve-factor](https://12factor.net) philosophy.
+Create `.env` file in the root directory, and add it to `.gitignore` so it won't be committed to your git repository, according to the [twelve-factor](https://12factor.net) philosophy.

 Your `.env` file should look something like this: